merewang12138/Coding-Final-Project-/README.md

 - Rotation: Noise-based rotation values are added for calculate both the dot and zigzag patterns, each circle pattern are spinning at different rates and random directions.
 - Dynamic Dot Sizes: I declassed the dot size, added fuction to changed the dotsize, and let each dot’s size within the concentric rings of a circle varies based on scaling the noise effect.
-- Color Shuffling and HSB Variance: shuffle() function was used to store randomised color in inner circles, the technique was incorporated reference from the p5 website [Link Text](https://p5js.org/reference/p5/shuffle/), ---'array, is the array to be shuffled, calling shuffle(myArray) will shuffle the elements of myArray;' framecount() from p5.js was also used：every ten frames, the color scheme of each circle is shuffled from a predefined set.
-The HSB values are slightly randomis\ed using noise, which adds subtle variations on color of wheels.
+- Color Shuffling and HSB Variance: shuffle() function was used to store randomised color in inner circles, the technique was incorporated reference from the p5 website [Link Text](https://p5js.org/reference/p5/shuffle/), ---'array, is the array to be shuffled, calling shuffle(myArray) will shuffle the elements of myArray';

+framecount() from p5.js was also used: every ten frames, the color scheme of each circle is shuffled from a predefined set.
+The HSB values are slightly randomised using noise, which adds subtle variations on color of wheels.